jli40-smith/CSC-120-Final-Proj-Game/cheatsheet.md

 ***COMMANDS***
-(Reference)
-open help - shows list of available commands and tips on how to use them open form - opens the form so that the use command may be used to apply items to each field in the Form
+**(General Commands- type them verbatim to use)** open help - shows list of available commands and tips on how to use them open transmission - (ONLY works in MESSAGE ROOM) sends your inventory to Janet for verification look inventory - shows your inventory look room- shows the inventory of the current room

-(Actions)
+**(Specific Commands- must be followed by specific direction or item)** go n/e/s/w - moves you in a cardinal direction
+    ex: go s
+grab item - adds item to your  inventory
+    ex: grab magazine
-go n/e/s/w - moves you in a cardinal direction grab item - adds item to your  inventory look item - shows description of item in the room or in your inventory look inventory - shows your inventory
+look item - shows description of the item in the room or in your inventory
+    ex: look list